ECE 528

 Electronics and Photonics (EP)

-In addition to his academic roles, Dr. Rahman has participated in various national consultancy projects under the Bureau of Research, Testing and Consultation (BRTC) at BUET.
-These include feasibility studies for establishing the National Academy of Advanced Telecommunication Research and Training; Fire and life safety assessments for the Patenga Container Terminal; Grid-impact studies for the DSEPL solar power plant and BSRM arc furnace on behalf of the Power Grid Company of Bangladesh(PGCB); Electrical Service Design for the new academic building at the Bangladesh University of Textiles (BUTEX); and leading the Impact Assessment Study of a 132 kV PGCB transmission line on human health, requested by the Bangladesh Armed Forces.
+In addition to his academic roles, Dr. Rahman has been involved in numerous national consultancy projects under the Bureau of Research, Testing and Consultation (BRTC) at BUET.
+These include feasibility studies for establishing the National Academy of Advanced Telecommunication Research and Training; fire and life safety assessments for the Patenga Container Terminal; grid-impact studies for the DSEPL solar power plant and the BSRM arc furnace on behalf of the Power Grid Company of Bangladesh (PGCB); and electrical service design for the new academic building at the Bangladesh University of Textiles (BUTEX).
+He also led the Impact Assessment Study of 132 kV PGCB transmission line on human health, requested by the Bangladesh Armed Forces.
+He also served as a recruitment committee member for the Bangladesh Chemical Industries Corporation (BCIC).
+He is currently serving as an external expert in the technical evaluation committee of the Bangladesh Power Development Board (BPDB).

 Please see the Google Scholar Page